gymrek-lab/gymreklab.github.io/doc/WDL.rst

   ID      LOCKED  LOCKGRANTED     LOCKEDBY
   1       \0      NULL    NULL

+*Debugging tip if the mysql log at path3 says* :code:`another process is using this socket`

+Delete the lock files at `<path2>/*lock`, kill the mysql server and then restart it and it should work.

-Opening an interactive session with the MySQL server for debugging purposes:
+*Debugging tip*: Opening an interactive session with the MySQL server for debugging purposes:

 .. code-block:: bash